#1. Which of these structures is found in a plant cell but not in an animal cell?

 Next

 #60.
-What is the role of hydrochloric acid in the stomach?
+What is the primary purpose of respiration?

 Previous